Building the software package and delivering those packages are two parts of automated software delivery.

 Dockerfile is in place, we will need to create a Gitlab CI pipeline to build this image and publish it to a container registry.

-For this example, we will publish the image to Gitlab's container registry.
+We will publish the image to Gitlab's container registry for this example.

 Let's create a Gitlab CI file: